This section contains information on how to add or customize the feature classes and filters available in PyRadiomics.

-All filters are defined in the imageoperations module, and identified by the
+All image types are defined in the imageoperations module, and identified by the

-which is also used to identify the filter during extraction.
-The input of a filter is fixed and consists of the
+type, which is also used to identify the image type during extraction.
+The input of a image type function is fixed and

-inputImage, a SimpleITK Image object of the original image and
+inputMask, SimpleITK Image objects of the original image and mask, respectively

 One or more derived images are returned using the ‘yield’ statement:

-derivedImage is one SimpleITK image object representing the filtered imag
+derivedImage is one SimpleITK image object representing the filtered image,

 string identifying features calculated using this filter in the output and